syuan100/ethaddressbook/README.md

 ## The Smart Contract: swarmHashMapper

 The smart contract we're interacting with is very simple.
-If you to see the Solidity/Vyper files please [check out this repo for more information](https://github.com/syuan100/swarmhashmapper).
+If you want to see the Solidity/Vyper files please [check out this repo for more information](https://github.com/syuan100/swarmhashmapper).

 ## Public Methods
 #### `ethAddressBook.setNetwork(networkId)`